alexdlaird/amazon-orders/docs/waf.rst

     pip install amazon-orders[capsolver]

-Set your API key as an environment variable:
+Set your API key as an environment variable (or via :class:`~amazonorders.conf.AmazonOrdersConfig`):

 .. code-block:: shell